Coming to Costa Rica?

 Water

-Potable in greater San José area as well as in bigger cities.
-In the rural areas (mountains, beaches and national parks) caution is advised.
+Potable in the greater San José area as well as in bigger cities.
+In the rural areas (mountains, beaches and national parks), caution is advised.

 Currency